 Scrap metal licences

-There are two types of licence specified in the Scrap Metal Dealers Act - a site licence and a collector's licence.
+There are two types of licence: a site licence and a collector's licence.

-All sites where a licensee carries on business as a scrap metal dealer have to be identified and a site manager has to be named for each site.
-This licence allows the licensee to transport scrap metal to and from those sites from any local authority area.
+- Site licence - all sites where a licensee carries on business as a scrap metal dealer have to be identified and a site manager has to be named for each site.
+This licence allows the licensee to transport scrap metal to and from those sites from any local authority area

-This allows the licensee to operate as a collector in the area of the issuing local authority.
+- Collector's licence - this allows the licensee to operate as a collector in the area of the issuing local authority.
 It does not allow the collector to operate in any other local authority area, so a separate licence has to be obtained from each council the collector wishes to operate in.
-The licence does not authorise the licensee to operate a site; to do so they will need a site licence from the relevant local authority.
+The licence does not authorise the licensee to operate a site; to do so they will need a site licence from the relevant local authority

 Both types of licence are covered by the same application form and you must provide supporting documentation, as detailed on the application form.
 This should be returned with the fee, to the licensing team.